khalid-naami/khalid-naami.github.io/blog/2026-05-09-oi-volume-options-flow-liquidity-guide.md

 ### Important Notes
 *   This is historical data (not real-time).
 *   Market maker positions can change rapidly during trading hours.
-*   Data should be used in conjunction with other analysis tools like GEX and Vanna.
+*   Data should be used in conjunction with other analysis tools like [Gamma Exposure (GEX)](/blog/how-to-trade-gamma-exposure-quantitative-guide) and Vanna.

 ## Conclusion